Our Clergy and Staff

 Rabbi for Lifelong Learning

-Born in Philadelphia, Pennsylvania, but grew up in Norfolk, Virginia.
-In 2000, Rabbi Ruberg began his education at The Jewish Theological Seminary (JTS) as a student in the Joint Program with List College and Columbia University receiving a BA from each institution.
-During his college years, he sang with and was the vocal percussionist for Pizmon, the co-ed Jewish a Capella group on campus.
-Upon completing his undergraduate degrees, Rabbi Ruberg continued his studies at JTS in The Davidson School of Jewish Education and The Rabbinical School.
-Over ten years in New York City, Rabbi Ruberg worked in a variety of Jewish educational settings, including Camp Ramah in New England, Jewish Federations of North America and Rutgers University Hillel.
+Following his undergraduate studies, Rabbi Ruberg continued his education at JTS in both The Davidson School of Jewish Education and The Rabbinical School.
+During his decade in New York City, he worked in a variety of Jewish educational settings, including Camp Ramah in New England, Jewish Federations of North America, and Rutgers University Hillel.

-An avid sports fan, he can often be found either watching sports on television or riding his Peloton bike.
-His wife Rebecca is the Senior Director for Executive Recruitment at Jewish Federations of North America and they are proud parents of daughter Aliza, son Jonah, and their dog Caleb.
+An avid sports fan, Rabbi Ruberg can often be found watching a game or riding his Peloton bike.
+His wife, Rebecca, is the Senior Director for Executive Recruitment at Jewish Federations of North America, and together they are the proud parents of their daughter, Aliza, their son, Jonah, and their dog, Caleb.

 Gabe Cohen